Yivani/YivManager/README.md

 ### Common Issues

-**Issue**: Projects don't appear in the list **Solution**: Make sure you've added projects using the "Add Current Project" command.
+**Issue**: Projects don't appear in the list **Solution**: Make sure you've saved projects using "Save Current Project to List"

-**Issue**: Cannot copy project
+**Issue**: Cannot duplicate project
-**Solution**: Ensure you've set a target folder using the "Select Target Folder" command.
+**Solution**: Ensure you've set a destination folder using "Set Destination Folder"

+**Issue**: Template creation fails
+**Solution**: Check if you have adequate permissions for the source and destination folders

-If you encounter any other issues, please [open an issue](https://github.com/yivani/yivmanager/issues) on GitHub.
+For more help, please [open an issue](https://github.com/yivani/yivmanager/issues) on GitHub.

 ---